Chulalongkorn University

 New monitor aims to stop dangerous blood pressure drops during ICU dialysis

-Prevention Recruiting nowThis study tests a special monitor that predicts low blood pressure during dialysis in ICU patients with kidney injury.
+Disease control Recruiting nowThis study tests a special monitor that predicts low blood pressure during dialysis in ICU patients.
 The goal is to prevent dangerous drops by alerting doctors early.
-About 46 adults with acute or end-stage kidney disease will participate.
+About 46 adults with kidney injury or failure will take part.
+If successful, this approach could make dialysis sa…

 -